Experienced. Trusted. Compassionate.

 In a Chapter 13 case, you may have the right to keep certain secured property by paying the creditor the value of the property rather than the full amount owed on the debt.
 Or you can use Chapter 13 to catch up on back payments and get current on the loan.

 There are also several ways that you can keep collateral or mortgaged property after you file a Chapter 7 bankruptcy.
 You can agree to keep making your payments on the debt until paid in full.
 You can also pay the creditor the amount that the property you want to keep is worth.
 In some cases involving fraud or other improper conduct by the creditor, you can challenge the debt.
 If you put up your household goods as collateral for a loan (other than a loan to purchase the goods), you can usually keep your property without making any more payments on that debt.

 Will Bankruptcy Wipe Out My Debts?

 - Money owed for child support or alimony;

 - Most fines and penalties owed to government agencies;

-- Most taxes and debts incurred to pay taxes which can not be discharged;
+- Most taxes and debts incurred to pay taxes which you cannot discharge;

-- Student loans, unless you can prove to the court that repaying them will be an ‘‘undue hardship’’;
+- Student loans, unless you can prove to the court that repaying them poses an ‘‘undue hardship’’;

 - Debts not listed on your bankruptcy petition;